NetApp/eseries-perf-analyzer/README.md

  drop-down at the top of the page, and selecting **Import Dashboard**.

 Dashboards are imported/exported using JSON and that documentation can be found [here](http://docs.grafana .org/reference/dashboard/).
 You may use the provided pre-configured dashboards as a reference for creating your own.

+We have
-We have also provided an export script for automatically dumping modified/created dashboards to disk for backup (*backup.sh*).
+also provided an export script ** *&lt;install_dir&gt;*/backup.sh ** for automatically dumping dashboards to disk for backup.
+This pulls current dashboards from the service and stores them locally in ** *&lt;install_dir&gt;*/ansible/dashboards/backup **.
+The services must be running when you execute this script.

 #### Storage Arrays
 Arrays to be monitored are located in ** *&lt;install_dir&gt;*/ansible/arrays/ ** and will be automatically added to the Web Services Proxy